 We can move between wide and long format using the

-function in base R (although, as with
+reshape function in base R (although, as with

-, the popular library dplyr
+aggregate, the popular library dplyr has

 multiple replacements for this).